kasir-barati/awesome-js-ts/src/event-loop/README.md

 - A JavaScript runtime uses a message queue.
 - Has an associated function that gets called to handle the message AKA _callback_.
 - The runtime starts handling the messages on the queue, starting with the first one in the queue.
-  - Are sets, not queues, because the event loop processing model grabs the first runnable task from the chosen queue, instead of dequeuing the first task.
+  - Task queues are sets, not queues, because the event loop processing model grabs the first runnable task from the chosen queue, instead of dequeuing the first task.
 - Does things like:
   - Callbacks.
   - Parsing (parsing html).